List of musical symbols: Clefs

 A clef assigns one particular pitch to one particular line of the staff on which it is placed.
-This also effectively defines the pitch range or tessitura of the music on that staff.
+This effectively defines the pitch range or tessitura of the music on that staff.
 A clef is usually the leftmost symbol on a staff, although a different clef may appear elsewhere to indicate a change in register.
 Historically, clefs could be placed on any line on a staff (or even on a space), but modern notation almost exclusively uses treble, bass, alto, and tenor clef.